reactabular/sortabular/README.md

 **`sort.header = ({ sortable, strategy = strategies.byIndex, getSortingColumns = () => [] }) => (value, { columnIndex })`**

 `sort.header` can be used to sort within a header cell.
-This works will with `sort.reset` since then you can apply both reseting and sorting to the same cell without conflicts.
+This works well with `sort.reset` since then you can apply both reseting and sorting to the same cell without conflicts.
 It expects an initialized sortable (i.e., `sort.sort`) and `getSortingColumns`.
 If sorting is active at a column, it displays the current order number.

 `sortable` and `strategy` parameters are optional. `getSortingColumns` is required.